Galleons2029/Galleons2029.github.io/_pages/about.md

 ======
 I have made a lot of effort to learn data science Here is my path to learn:
 -[Learning note](https://cs.stanford.edu/people/karpathy/advice.html)
+My first exposure to the field of machine learning came when I was preparing for the American College

 Math
 ------